searls/rubbycop/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Added tests.
 * [ ] Added an entry to the [Changelog](../blob/master/CHANGELOG.md) if the new code introduces user-observable changes.
 See [changelog entry format](../blob/master/CONTRIBUTING.md#changelog-entry-format).
 * [ ] All tests are passing.
-* [ ] The new code doesn't generate RuboCop offenses.
+* [ ] The new code doesn't generate RubbyCop offenses.
 * [ ] The PR relates to *only* one subject with a clear title and description in grammatically correct, complete sentences.
 * [ ] Updated cop documentation with `rake generate_cops_documentation` (required only when you've added a new cop or changed the configuration/documentation of an existing cop).